-Firmly attach black probe (-) to the first negative(-) battery post on the driver side with the black wire attached and the red probe (+) to the terminal on the side of the fuse block where the green wire is connected.
-A reading of battery voltage indicates that the green wire is in good condition.
+Firmly attach the black probe (-) to the most negative battery post with the blue wire attached and the red probe (+) to the green terminal at the fuse block.
+A reading of 13.5 +/- 0.5 voltage indicates that the power wire is in good condition.